BigCoke233/How-To-Answer-Questions-The-Smart-Way/README-en.md

 Don't rush to solve it first, simply glance at the problem and see if it is:

--Very basic / simple
+- Very basic / simple
--Ability to easily find answers on search engines -Someone has proposed a solution
+- Ability to easily find answers on search engines
+- Someone has proposed a solution
--Mentioned in the documentation provided by the original author (if using an open source project)
+- Mentioned in the documentation provided by the original author if using an open source project

 If this question does meet the above conditions, then you have every reason to not waste time and not answer the question yourself.
 You can tell the other party directly where the answer is, and maybe a link will help the other party solve the problem faster.